JSSatorres/Express-Typescript/readme.md

 "esModuleInterop": true,            /* Emit additional JavaScript to ease support for importing CommonJS modules.
 This enables 'allowSyntheticDefaultImports' for type compatibility. */
 ```

+install ts-node-dev to have a tsc and nodemon in one `npm i -D ts-node-dev`

+add the script to run ts-node-dev `"dev": "ts-node-dev src/index.ts"`

 ```TypeScript
 npm run tsc -- --init
 ```